 As with all jays, it all relies on having your flower well ground.
 I’d recommend using the KLIPgrinder from HØJ since it slices instead of just grinding your favorite flower.
 This makes it hit even harder by preserving the trichomes when you light it up.

 You need at least 2 g of quality flower for this joint.
-If you feel like trying something new, we recommend the Bubba Kush Delta 8 flower from Botany Farms.
+If you feel like trying something new, we recommend the Delta-8 Strawberry Banana Kush from Botany Farms.

 Rolling a braided joint takes some patience.
 So, if you are in a rush or dislike small details, this joint may not be the best project for you.